neokeld/deliverat/README.md

 Cuisto is a slang word to say cuisinier which means a chef.

+Une carte is a menu in French.

 ## Music
 This repo was created listening to Asteroid - Time :guitar:

-The menu project was created listening to Andromeda Space Ritual - Jupiter is Electric
+The cartes project was created listening to Andromeda Space Ritual - Jupiter is Electric

 The presentation was created listening to Heilung - Alfadhirhaiti